Detailed Action

 Examiner’s Note: Para.
 80 shows that 45 is made from silicon oxide, while para.
 63 shows that 43 is made from doped polysilicon.
 Because the prior art teaches the same materials as claims 4 and 5, the light absorption rate of the low light absorption member is lower than the light absorption rate of the wall like electrode.

-Regarding claim 7, a method of manufacturing a solid-state imaging element, comprising: a step of forming a trench on a surface on an opposite side of a light incident side of a semiconductor substrate (Hwangbo, Fig 7A, Td, para.
-74); a step of filling the trench with a low absorption member up to given depth from a bottom of the trench (Hwangbo, Fig 7A/B, 45, para.
+Regarding claim 7, Hwangbo teaches a method of manufacturing a solid-state imaging element, comprising: a step of forming photoelectric conversion sections (Hwangbo, PD, Fig. 6B, para.
+73); a step of forming a trench on a surface on a side opposite to a light incident side of a semiconductor substrate (Hwangbo, Fig 7A, Td, para.
+74); wherein the trench separates adjacent photoelectric conversion sections from one another (Hwangbo, Td, Fig. 5A); a step of filling the trench with a low absorption member up to given depth from a bottom of the trench (Hwangbo, Fig 7A/B, 45, para.
 79-81); a step of forming an insulating film on a side surface of the trench from the given depth to an opening of the trench (Hwangbo, Fig 7C, 43, para.
 82); a step of filling a remaining part of the trench with a conductive wall-like electrode (Hwangbo, Fig 7C, 41, para.
-82); and a step of forming a wiring layer (Hwangbo, Fig. 7D, 50, 60) on a surface on the light incident side of the semiconductor substrate (Hwangbo, para.
+82); and a step of forming a wiring layer (Hwangbo, Fig. 7D, 50, 60) on the surface on the side opposite to the light incident side of the semiconductor substrate (Hwangbo, para.
 83, examiner notes that the wiring layer of the incident application (32) is in the same location as the prior art) wherein a wire formed in the wiring layer is connected to the wall-like electrode (Hwangbo, Fig 7D, 36 Page 5, para.
 83), and the low absorption member (Hwangbo, Fig 7D.
 45, para.
 80) has a light absorption rate smaller than a light absorption rate of the wall-like electrode (Hwangbo Fig. 7D, 43, para.
 62-63).

 Regarding claim 9, Hwangbo teaches electronic equipment, comprising: a solid-state imaging element (Hwangbo, Fig 8, 900, Page 5, para.
 85-86); an optical system (Hwangbo, Fig. 8, 910) that captures incident light from a subject and forms an image on an imaging surface of the solid-state imaging element (Page 5, para.
 86-87); and a signal processing circuit (Hwangbo, Fig. 8, 912) that performs processing on an output signal from the solid-state imaging element (Hwangbo, para.
 86-87), wherein the solid-state imaging element includes(Hwangbo, Fig. 5A); a semiconductor layer including a plurality of photoelectric conversion (Hwangbo, Fig. 5A, PD) sections disposed in a matrix; and a separation region (Hwangbo, Fig. 5A, 40, 45) that separates the photoelectric conversion sections adjacent to each other in the semiconductor layer, and the separation region includes: a wall-like electrode disposed in a wall shape (Hwangbo, Fig. 5A, 43), a negative bias voltage being applied to the wall-like electrode (Hwangbo, para.
 70); and a low absorption member (Hwangbo, Fig. 5A, 45) disposed further on a light incident side than the wall- like electrode (Hwangbo, fig. 5A), the low absorption member having a light absorption rate smaller than a light absorption rate of the wall-like electrode (paras.
 62 and 80).